SeanHollen/petri_cells_js/readme/DRAFT.md

 ## What is Petri Cells BFF?

-I heard about this [Sabine Hossenfelder video](https://www.youtube.com/watch?v=EpRRwgyeBak) discussing a [a paper](https://arxiv.org/pdf/2406.19108) that was released in august, discussing how “artificial life” in the form of executable programs could emerge organically from noise.
+I heard about this [Sabine Hossenfelder video](https://www.youtube.com/watch?v=EpRRwgyeBak) discussing a [a paper](https://arxiv.org/pdf/2406.19108) that was released in august, on how “artificial life” in the form of executable programs could emerge organically from noise.

 This paper sits at the intersection of several different topics which are very interesting to me - languages and computation, clever visualizations, origins of life, virtual evolution, and more.
 So I created an [interactive visualization](link) of the concept.

 I more ore less reproduce the research paper, with only slight modifications, and a different UI.
 This writeup will describe how the simulation works, and some of the results.

-To start off, this is a study into cellular automata.
-As the prime example, you’ve likely heard of Conway’s Game of Life (example [here](https://seanhollen.com/conway)), a program delivers emergent complexity out of simple interaction rules.
+You’ve probably heard of the the prime example of cellular automata, Conway’s Game of Life.
+Example [here](https://seanhollen.com/conway), a program delivers emergent complexity out of simple interaction rules.

 There are many cellular automata variants with hard-coded rules for cell interaction.
 But let’s take things a step further: what if we allow variation in how the different cells on the grid behave?